 The good news is that most of the stress can be avoided simply by being prepared and giving yourself plenty of extra time to organise everything.
 We’re going to show you just how much easier your experience can be by following some of our wedding planning tips and tricks!

-Our Top Tips For Planning Your Wedding
+Our Top Wedding Planning Tips

 1. Start preparations early

+One of our first tips on wedding planning is to start now.
 How soon is too soon to start planning your wedding?
 In our opinion, you can’t start early enough.
 It’s so easy to forget minor details and find yourself rushing to make arrangements at the last minute.

 Ideally you will start planning your wedding at least a year in advance.
 That means you can secure your dream venue and vendors (without having to compromise on dates), and you can just take your time and enjoy the experience.